William Hotham (Royal Navy officer, born 1772): French Revolutionary Wars and first commands

 The outbreak of war with revolutionary France in early 1793 brought opportunities for Hotham to distinguish himself.
 On 29 May that year he joined the 90-gun HMS Duke and served under Commodore John Murray.
 Transferring to Captain Augustus Montgomery's 36-gun HMS Inconstant on 11 October, Hotham went out to the Mediterranean to join Lord Hood's fleet.
 On 13 January the following year Hotham became lieutenant aboard Hood's flagship, the 100-gun HMS Victory, and took part in the evacuation of the French port of Toulon.
 The following year Hotham took part in the siege of Bastia, serving onshore with the forces led by Horatio Nelson.
 On 12 August he was appointed to his first command, the sloop HMS Eclair.
 Two months later, on 7 October, he was advanced to post-captain, and given command of the 28-gun HMS Cyclops.
-Hotham continued to serve in the Mediterranean, taking part in the Naval Battle of Hyères Islands with his uncle's fleet on 13 July 1795.
+Hotham continued to serve in the Mediterranean, taking part in the Battle of the Hyères Islands with his uncle's fleet on 13 July 1795.
 He was sent back to Britain with despatches in early 1796, whereupon Cyclops was paid off on 8 March 1796.